Automattic/WP-Job-Manager/readme.txt

 Additional, advanced functionality is available through extensions.
 Not only do these extend the usefulness of the core plugin, they also help fund the development and support of core.

-You can browse available extensions after installing the plugin by going to `WP Job Manager > Marketplace`.
+You can browse available extensions after installing the plugin by going to `Job Manager > Marketplace`.
 Our popular extensions include:

 **[Applications](https://wpjobmanager.com/add-ons/applications/)**